-- A.68 Overall, the most common destination of KS5 students in the HEY LEP region is sustained education (21%), although at a lower rate than is seen nationally (24%).
-A greater proportion of KS5 students in Hull and East Yorkshire undertake apprenticeships (6%) compared to national levels (4%), whilst 12% of KS5 students in the Humber enter employment, which is in line with national levels. - A.69 Sustained education is the most popular destination for KS5 students who have achieved Level 3 qualifications in Hull & East Yorkshire (27% vs 30% nationally).
-At this level, employment is the second most common destination (11% vs 11% nationally) followed by apprenticeships (5% vs 3% nationally).
-At Level 2, the most common destination in Hull & East Yorkshire is employment (15% vs 16% nationally), with a lower proportion of Level 2 students continuing to education (11% vs 13% nationally) and apprenticeships (8% vs 7% nationally).
-KS5 students who had studied 'other qualifications' in Hull & East Yorkshire most commonly entered employment (11% vs 16% nationally), with a greater proportion entering apprenticeships in Hull and East Yorkshire than at the national level (9% vs 4% nationally) and fewer entering education than at the national level (9% vs 15% nationally). - A.70 When looking at the local authorities of HEY LEP, the City of Kingston upon Hull and the East Riding of Yorkshire display replicable findings to that of the HEY LEP region.
+- A.76 Overall, the most common destination of KS5 students in the HEY region is sustained education (51%), which is slightly higher than the national average of 49%.
+A greater proportion of KS5 students in Hull and East Yorkshire undertake apprenticeships (9%) compared to national levels (7%), whilst 19% of KS5 students in HEY enter employment, which is slightly lower than the national levels of 21%. - A.77 Sustained education is the most popular destination for KS5 students who have achieved Level 3, Level 2 and 'other qualifications' in Hull & East Yorkshire (62%, 36% and 35% respectfully).
+Sustained employment is the next most common destination (18%, 24% and 20% respectfully) followed by sustained apprenticeship (7%, 11% and 18% respectfully). - A.78 When looking at the local authorities of HEY region, Kingston upon Hull and the East Riding of Yorkshire display replicable findings to that of the HEY region.
+Sustained education is again, the most common destination, however, sustained employment levels are consistently higher in the East Riding of Yorkshire than Kingston Upon Hull.

-Figure A.19 Destinations after 16-18 by main level studied (state-funded mainstream schools & colleges), 2019/20
+Figure A.20 Destinations after 16-18 by main level studied (state-funded mainstream schools & colleges), 2020/21

-Source: 16-18 Destination Measures, DfE, 2019/20 (published 2021), 2021 SAP boundaries
+Source 16-18 Destination Measures, DfE, 2020/21 (published 2022), 2021 SAP boundaries